Ann Marie Gawel, PhD

 Non-native species

 In the Anthropocene, we have to consider the mixed roles that non-native species can play in ecosystems and social systems.
+Non-native mammals in island systems are of particular interest to me.

 Traditional ecological knowledge